 A DIY dog house is a very simple project that can typically be constructed with just a basic understanding of building skills.
 Building a dog house is a relatively simple task that usually only takes about half a day to complete; depending on the size and detail.
 In addition, building your own dog house can be a fun project that also saves you some money in the end.

 Many people find themselves asking questions like “how do you make a simple dog house” and “how can I make an inexpensive dog house?”
 Choosing a nice dog house is an important component of your dog’s overall well-being.
-So, it is important to put some thought into what you choose before selecting your final plan.
+So, it is important to put some thought into what you choose before selecting your do it yourself blueprint dog house plan.
 In addition to choosing a dog house that is suitable for your dog, you must also choose the perfect location to place it.

 The dog house must be able to withstand drastic temperature changes, including the cold, heat, and rain.
 Before choosing which dog house is right for you and your dog, you should consider the amount of space that you have to place your dog house.
 Do you have a relatively large backyard, or do you only have a small patio space?
 These are two things that you should consider before choosing a dog house that is right for you and your pet.

 Is it easy to make a dog house?
-We have included a list of dog houses that are relatively easy to make as they include step-by-step instructions that detail every step as well as the material that you need.
+We have included a list of dog house ideas that are relatively easy to make as they include step-by-step instructions that detail every step as well as the material that you need.
+These simple dog house plans are a must for beginner builders and will help you build your own dog house!

 What should you consider when choosing a dog house?